AlameenW/Quizzlet/README.md

-# Web Development Project 2 - *Name of App Here*
+# Web Development Project 2 - *React Flashcard Quiz*

-Submitted by: **Your Name Here**
+Submitted by: **Alameen Adeku**

-This web app: **insert description**
+This web app: **React quiz application that tests your knowledge on Easy to Advanced Topics**

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app displays the title of the card set, a short description, and the total number of cards**
+- [x] **The app displays the title of the card set, a short description, and the total number of cards**
-  - [ ] Title of card set is displayed
+  - [x] Title of card set is displayed
-  - [ ] A short description of the card set is displayed
+  - [x] A short description of the card set is displayed
-  - [ ] A list of card pairs is created
+  - [x] A list of card pairs is created
-  - [ ] The total number of cards in the set is displayed
+  - [x] The total number of cards in the set is displayed
-  - [ ] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
+  - [x] Card set is represented as a list of card pairs (an array of dictionaries where each dictionary contains the question and answer is perfectly fine)
-- [ ] **A single card at a time is displayed**
+- [x] **A single card at a time is displayed**
-  - [ ] Only one half of the information pair is displayed at a time
+  - [x] Only one half of the information pair is displayed at a time
-- [ ] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
+- [x] **Clicking on the card flips the card over, showing the corresponding component of the information pair**
-  - [ ] Clicking on a card flips it over, showing the back with corresponding information
+  - [x] Clicking on a card flips it over, showing the back with corresponding information
-  - [ ] Clicking on a flipped card again flips it back, showing the front
+  - [x] Clicking on a flipped card again flips it back, showing the front
-- [ ] **Clicking on the next button displays a random new card**
+- [x] **Clicking on the next button displays a random new card**

 The following **optional** features are implemented: